adeharo9/cpp-dotenv/README.md

 ```
 using namespace dotenv;
 ```
-For convenience, **dotenvcpp** auto-configures the `dotenv` class object (which is instance of the singleton class `dotenv`) by calling `dotenv.config()` at the very beginning of your file (just right before the end of `dotenv.h`), although if you need to reload the environment simply re-run the configuration; everything new will show up on the `dotenv` instance.
+For convenience, **cpp-dotenv** auto-configures the `dotenv` class object (which is instance of the singleton class `dotenv`) by calling `dotenv.config()` at the very beginning of your file (just right before the end of `dotenv.h`), although if you need to reload the environment simply re-run the configuration; everything new will show up on the `dotenv` instance.

 Also for convenience, there is a namespace-global pre-loaded reference variable to the `dotenv` singleton class instance, named `env`.
 Simply use it as you would use a dotenv object on nodejs, or you can define your own references:
 ```